ht-pham/spring-hibernate/spring-demo-one/README.md

 ## Project 1: A basic Java program

 ### Summary
 This is a simple Java program which focused on learning how to configure Java project with XML configuration file.
+Also, learned about a new special file for Java projects:'.properties' (in this project, it is called sports.properties)

 ### Tools
 The best JDK version to run the project: JDK 8 or JDK 11.